British Values at Blackmoor Park Junior School

 Tolerance of those of Different Faiths and Beliefs

 Our RE and PSHE teaching reinforce this.
-Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
+Members of different faiths or religions are invited to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.

 We follow the agreed Liverpool RE Syllabus and this provides a greater understanding of religious diversity and practices.
 It covers key religions represented in the UK.